ftatp/AutoMobility/README.md

 ## Data Input and Processing
-In the self-driving car system, there must be data to recognize where the vehicle itself is located in the real world.
-For that operation, the car needs to have sensors (just like the human beings), and collect information of the environment.
-There are many types of data that can be used in the self driving car system, and in this project we will figure out about how to address with the 2 mostly used data tyoe in the industry: the 6-DOF gyro data, collected by the IMU sensor, in other words, inertia or gyro sensor, and images, collected by the Camera.
+In the self-driving car system, there must be data to recognize where the vehicle itself is located in the real world, or detect obstacles that the vehicle must avoid, etc. For these operations, the car needs to have sensors (just like the human beings), and collect information of the environment.
+There are many types of data that can be used in the self driving car system, and in this project we will figure out about how to address with the 2 mostly used data tyoe in the industry: the LIDAR sensor data, and images collected by the Camera.
 In Section 2.
-Kalman Filter, we will discribe how to use the 6-DOF axis data, and in 3.
+Kalman Filter, we will discribe how to use the LIDAR sensor data, and in 3.
 Visual Perceptions, we will talk about image processing.

 ## 2. Kalman Filter